 On Monday it became a whole journey instead of a ride, because it had to be driven to the West Point and this was a short drive from Saliña.
 After emptying the stopover, AKA the supermarket, and stocking everything up for the barbecue, the survival trip to the secluded beach of Playa Chiki continued.

-What was a thing, however, was the tire of our dear Eva, since it was not allowed to survive the trip… Because a Kia Picanto is not very suitable for the off-road roads of Curaçao compared to the Pick-up truck.
+What was a thing was the bond of our dear Eva since she was not allowed to survive the journey?
+Because a Kia Picanto is not very suitable for the off-road roads of Curaçao compared to the Pick-up truck.

 But we made it!
 Settled and all, finally time for swimming!
 Because do not forget that it is around 30 degrees on average here during the day and that the heat here can sometimes rise to your head.
 Fortunately we were able to swim to a cave to cool off there and, just like Jelte, as a small child so happily, we do a game of pebbles.
 Sometimes you had to be careful where you stood, because there are all stones on the bottom and in some places also coral!
 And it appears that the orange coral can actually hurt!

 After being dried up, it was time to move on to the lighthouse on the West Point to finally watch the sunset.
 It was very romantic, but bring a sweater for the next time (Tip from Charlotte, who did have one with it), because it was a bit fresh.
 Fortunately the boys were already busy making a campfire after the sun went down.
 That way we could roast marshmallows after the barbecue and watch the stars from the pick-up truck!
 I say what a dream weekend, right?